ypid/dotfiles/README.md

 > Bash alias and other settings

 `.bashrc`
-> .bashrc to enable color read other files and so on
+> .bashrc to enable color, read other files and so on

 `.gitconfig`
 > Configuration for git including a few aliases